brttwytt/CS207TermProject/README.md

 https://processing.org/
 https://www.arduino.cc/

 Users must also have the Arduino and Minim libraries installed with their Processing software.
-These libraries are available through Processing itself, but can also be downloaded via the librarier folder in this readme.
+These libraries are available through Processing itself, but can also be downloaded via the libraries folder in this readme.

-As far as physcial materials go, the following is required:
+As far as physical materials go, the following is required:

 1x Arduino Uno and USB cable